ohager/orbitdb-remote-poc/README.md

 The producer creates an OrbitDb database and writes frequently data to it.
 Furthermore, it also publishes a message directly to IPFS, which can be listened to.

-The consumer also connects to the OrbitDB database and replicates it.
+The consumer connects to the OrbitDB database and replicates it.
 Additionally, it listens to the IPFS messages and database updates.

 ## Installation